go-shiori/shiori/docs/Frequently-Asked-Question.md

     systemctl enable --now shiori
     ```

+### How to run `shiori` on start up (macOS)?

-If you are using Mac, create `local.app.shiori.plist` file in `~/Library/LaunchAgents` and use the template below.
+Create `local.app.shiori.plist` file in `~/Library/LaunchAgents` and use the template below.
 Add your own secret key and paths.
 The filename can be anything but it's a good practice to start it with `local`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>